fzakaria/fzakaria.com/_posts/2025-03-10-an-early-look-at-nix-dynamic-derivations.md

    sys time  115.78 millis    1.05 millis  114.73 millis
 ```

-We can now build this derivation and what in fact gets built is the **inner** derivation, which of course takes ~10 seconds! 🤯
+We can now build this derivation, and what gets built is in fact the **inner** derivation, which of course takes ~10 seconds! 🤯

 ```nix
 > time nix build -f ifd_dyn_drv.nix --store /tmp/dyn-drvs --print-out-paths -L